≡ Menu

 Can I qualify for life insurance after I’ve been diagnosed with an atrial septal defect?

 Yes, individuals who have been diagnosed with an atrial septal defect can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred rating.
+In fact, they may even be eligible for a Preferred rating.
+That said, however, one’s approval will depend upon various factors, including the type and severity of the ASD, one’s overall health, and other medical conditions.

 Why do life insurance companies care if I’ve been diagnosed with an atrial septal defect?